-Grant funds will be awarded to successful applicants responding to this competitive Notice of Grant Opportunity (NGO).
+Grant funds will be awarded to successful applicants responding to this competitive NGO.
 The purpose of the PACE Program is to prepare individuals to enter and succeed in Registered Apprenticeship programs.
-These pre-apprenticeship programs have a documented partnership with at least one Registered Apprenticeship program sponsor and together, they expand the participant's career pathway opportunities with industry-based training coupled with classroom instruction.
+These pre-apprenticeship programs have a documented partnershipRegistered Apprenticeship program sponsor and together, they expand the participant's career pathway opportunities with industry-based training coupled with classroom instruction.
 The program will drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.